There are 2 types of referendum in Ireland – a constitutional referendum and an ordinary referendum.

 The Minister can then appoint a referendum commission, whose role is to explain what the proposed amendment means, promote awareness of the referendum and encourage people to vote.
 It does not put the arguments for and against the proposal.

 All Irish citizens who are on the Register of Electors, the Postal Voters List or the Special Voters List can vote in a referendum.
 You can use checktheregister.ie to see if you are registered.
 If not, you can apply to be registered on the relevant supplement.
 When the polling date has been set, strict closing dates apply.
-For the referendum in May 2018, completed applications for inclusion on the supplement to the Register of Electors must have reached the local authority by Tuesday 8 May 2018.

 The referendum proposal is printed on the ballot paper and voters are asked to indicate “Yes” or “No”.
 There are various arrangements to facilitate voters with disabilities.
 In May 2018, for the first time, a tactile ballot paper template was available in each polling station for people who are visually impaired.